Michelin Guide: History

 In 1900, there were fewer than 3,000 cars on the roads of France.
-To increase the demand for cars, and accordingly car tyres, the car tyre manufacturers and brothers Édouard and André Michelin published a guide for French motorists, the Guide Michelin (Michelin Guide).
-Nearly 35,000 copies of this first, free edition were distributed.
-It provided information to motorists such as maps, tyre repair and replacement instructions, car mechanics listings, hotels, and petrol stations throughout France.
+To increase the demand for cars, and accordingly car tyres, car tyre manufacturers and brothers Édouard and André Michelin published a guide for French motorists, the Guide Michelin (Michelin Guide).
+Michelin distributed nearly 35,000 copies of this first, free edition.
+It provided information to motorists such as maps, tyre repair and replacement instructions, and listings of auto mechanics, hotels, and petrol stations throughout France.

 The founders thought the Guide might encourage car owners to drive more, which would increase tyre wear and in turn boost replacement sales.
-In 1904, the brothers published a guide for Belgium, and then for Algeria and Tunisia (1907); the Alps and the Rhine (northern Italy, Switzerland, Bavaria, and the Netherlands) (1908); Germany, Spain, and Portugal (1910); the British Isles (1911); and "The Countries of the Sun" (Les Pays du Soleil) in northern Africa, southern Italy, and Corsica (1911).
-In 1909, an English-language version of the guide to France was published.
+In 1904, the brothers published a guide for Belgium; and then for Algeria and Tunisia (1907); the Alps and the Rhine (northern Italy, Switzerland, Bavaria, and the Netherlands) (1908); Germany, Spain, and Portugal (1910); the British Isles (1911); and "The Countries of the Sun" (Les Pays du Soleil) covering northern Africa, southern Italy, and Corsica (1911).
+In 1909, Michelin published an English-language translation of the guide to France.

-During World War I, publication of the guide was suspended.
+During World War I, Michelin suspended publication of the Guide.
 After the war, revised editions of the guide continued to be given away until 1920.
-It is said that André Michelin, while visiting a tyre merchant, noticed copies of the guide being used to prop up a workbench.
-Based on the principle that "man only truly respects what he pays for", Michelin decided to charge for the guide, about 7.50 francs or US$2.15 in 1922.
-They also made several changes, notably listing restaurants by specific categories, adding hotel listings (initially only for Paris), and removing advertisements.
+Then, when André Michelin visited a tyre merchant and noticed copies of the guide being used to prop up a workbench, he recalled the principle that "man only truly respects what he pays for".
+Michelin began to charge for the guide, 7 francs in 1922.
+Michelin also made several changes, such as listing restaurants by specific categories, adding hotel listings (initially only for Paris), and removing advertisements.
 Recognizing the growing popularity of the restaurant section, the brothers recruited a team of anonymous inspectors to visit and review restaurants.
-Following the usage of the Murray's and Baedeker guides, the guide began to award stars for restaurants in 1926.
-Initially, there was only a single star awarded.
-Then, in 1931, the hierarchy of zero, one, two, and three stars was introduced.
-Finally, in 1936, the criteria for the rankings were published:
+Following the usage in Murray's Handbooks for Travellers and the Baedeker Guides, Michelin' guide began to award stars for superior restaurants in 1926.
+Initially, Michelin awarded only one star to the best restaurants.
+In 1931, the Michelin introduced a hierarchy of zero, one, two, and three stars for restaurants.
+In 1936, Michelin published the criteria for its restaurant rankings: